-The amount of the Tax Credit with respect to a Bond is equal to the product of the published credit rate determined as of \\\\\\\, 2009 (\\.\\%), times the outstanding face amount of the Bond on the relevant credit allowance date, divided by four.
-The credit allowance dates are March 15, June 15, September 15, and December 15.
-The Tax Credit allowed for the first credit allowance date of \\\\\\\, \\\\\ is the ratable portion of the tax credit otherwise allowed on such date based on an initial issuance date of \\\\\\\, \\\\\ (as opposed to the full credit period starting after \\\\\\\\, \\\\\).
-If a Bond or a Principal Strip is redeemed or matures on a date other than March 15, June 15, September 15, or December 15, the redemption or maturity date will be a credit allowance date and the amount of the associated Tax Credit will be a ratable portion of the tax credit allowance date.
-Owners of Tax Credit Certificates, whether held as Tax Credit Strips or as part of the Bonds, as of the applicable credit allowance date will receive the Tax Credit.
+The amount of the Tax Credit with respect to a Bond is equal to the product of the published credit rate for the first date on which there was a binding written contract for the sale of the Bond ([%]), times the outstanding principal amount of the Bond on the relevant Tax Credit Allowance Date, divided by four.
+The Tax Credit Allowance Dates are March 15, June 15, September 15, and December 15.
+The Tax Credit allowed for the first Tax Credit Allowance Date is March 15, 2010, based on an initial issuance date of December 22, 2009.
+If a Bond is redeemed or matures on a date other than March 15, June 15, September 15, or December 15, the redemption or maturity date will be a Tax Credit Allowance Date and the amount of the associated Tax Credit will be a ratable portion of the tax credit otherwise allowed based on the earlier Tax Credit Allowance Date.
+After issuance of the Regulations, it is expected that Beneficial Owners of Tax Credit Certificates, whether held as Tax Credit Certificates or as part of the Bonds, as of the applicable Tax Credit Allowance Date will receive the Tax Credit.